NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 ```

  ## Step 10.6: Find the top center
  Finally, find the top center of the bounding box.
-Additionally, add a small offset upward so that the information is not overlapping our primitive.
+Additionally, add a small offset upward so that the information is not overlapping our prim.
 Append this code to `get_position()`:

 ```python
 ...